Roots and Radishes

 • Dairy free - Sub out the half and half/milk for your dairy free milk of choice.
 Unflavored and unsweetened will work best.

 • Chili Crunch (or chili crisp) - You know those condiments that change your life?
 That's this!
-You NEED this!
-I've seen it sold as chili crunch or chili crisp, and it's essentially dried minced garlic and red pepper flakes in olive oil.
+It's essentially dried minced garlic and red pepper flakes in olive oil.
 It adds a delightful spicy crunch to any food, and we are truly obsessed at our house right now.
-If you want to double down on your chilli scrambled eggs... plop some of this right on top.
+If you want to double down on your chili scrambled eggs... plop some of this right on top.

-• Breakfast tacos or wraps - Tuck this soft scramble right into your favorite tortilla (corn for tacos or flour/whole wheat for wraps).
+• Breakfast tacos or wraps - Tuck this soft scramble right into your favorite tortilla.

-• Breakfast bowl - Start with your chilli scramble and add grains, greens or veggies, avocado, bacon, feta... whatever your heart desires.
+• Breakfast bowl - Start with your chili scramble and add grains, greens, red onion, tomato, avocado, roasted sweet potatoes, feta... whatever your heart desires.

-For the softest, creamiest scramble, low heat is THE way to do it!
+For the softest, creamiest, fluffy eggs, low heat is THE way to do it!
 Cooking the eggs this way ensures they don't cook too fast, which dries the eggs out.
 It requires a little more patience, but only a few extra minutes and I promise it is worth it!

 FAQ